quek-zhiheng/quek-zhiheng/README.md

 <h2> 👨🏻‍💻 About Me </h2>

 Hey there, Zhi Heng here!
-I am currently a student in NUS as well as a Computational Neuroscience Intern 😊!
+I am currently a student in NUS and a Computational Neuroscience Intern 😊!
 I find myself fascinated with web app dev, DBMSes, AI/ML and bioinformatics topics and the prospects of engineering elegant solutions for gaps in current technologies.
 If you fancy a colloaboration with me or would like to work with me on a project, feel free to contact me through the platforms below!

 <h3> 📊 Github Stats </h3>